WHAT CAN MOSHBODS’ TEAM RATINGS AND VeNUE PERFORMANCE VALUES TELL US ABOUT TEAMS’ CHANCES oF WInning HOME-AND-AWAY GAMES ACROSS V/AFL HISTORY?

 The first thing to stress is that there is no guarantee that the findings here reflect the reality of the V/AFL.
 They will only do so to the extent that the MoSHBODS System appropriately models all points in V/AFL history.

-The other significant finding, I’d suggest, is that the impact of game venuing is somewhat smaller than I’d have though pre-analysis.
+The other significant finding, I’d suggest, is that the impact of game venuing is somewhat smaller than I’d have thought pre-analysis.
 That finding too though, of course, is dependant on the adequacy of the MoSHBODS System.